 "I think that was what I meant," Devin grinned.

-Kyle had hoped to run into Robert at lunch, but that didn't happen.
+Kyle had hoped to run into Robert at breakfast, but that didn't happen.
 In order to find where Robert was assigned, Kyle and Devin went to Operations to find out where the Admiral was scheduled.
 Kyle's friend Steve wasn't at his desk, but Operations Chief Kash Rivers was sitting in his small office doing work on his computer.

 "Welcome, Kyle," Kash said when Kyle and Devin stepped into his office.
 He looked at Devin, fighting to remember his name.
 "It's Devin, right?"